Spital Clinic Icon Logo - Private GP in City of London.

 Diagnosing prostate cancer involves several tests.
 Initially, a GP may perform a digital rectal examination (DRE) to feel for abnormalities in the prostate.
 Blood tests measuring prostate-specific antigen (PSA) levels can also indicate the presence of cancer.
 However, elevated PSA levels can result from non-cancerous conditions, so further testing is needed.

-If PSA levels are high or the DRE is abnormal, an MRI scan may be conducted to get detailed images of the prostate.
+If PSA levels are high or the DRE is abnormal, an MRI/Ultrasound scan may be conducted to get detailed images of the prostate.
 A biopsy, where a small tissue sample is taken from the prostate, is often the definitive test for diagnosing prostate cancer.
 At Spital Clinic, our specialists use the latest diagnostic tools to ensure accurate results and guide treatment decisions.

 How Does Prostate Cancer Affect Your Life?